-Why might insurers look at my credit score?
+Why might an insurer look at your credit score?

-That said, unlike with a loan, insurance companies can simply cancel your cover if you fail to pay your monthly premium on time, so this kind of lending is considered low risk for most insurers.
+In extreme cases, some insurers might refuse to offer you cover.
+This is fairly unusual, though.
+Insurance companies can simply cancel your cover if you fail to pay your monthly premium on time, so this type of lending is considered low risk for most insurers.

 What factors affect car insurance rates?